 Non-hormonal causes of back acne include:

-There are several ways to get rid of back acne or ‘bacne’.
+There are several ways to treat back acne or ‘bacne’.
 Lifestyle adjustments are often enough to treat the occasional pimple or mild outbreak.
-For people with long-term or severe acne – including acne that affects the back, chest and face – a dermatologist can help (click through to our guides on ‘how to get rid of chest acne’ or for more information on acne in general, take a look at our ‘face & body acne’ guide).
+For people with long-term or severe acne – including acne that affects the back, chest and face – a dermatologist can help.
+For additional guidance, click through to our guide on ‘How To Get Rid of Chest Acne‘.
+You can also find out more about the different types of acne in our ‘Face & Body Acne Guide’.

 Common lifestyle adjustments to treat back acne include: